June 10, 1934: Panorama photos taken by James Rittenhouse.

 November 19, 1952: "Virgil Woodruff returned to his home in Garden Valley this week after spending the past 4 months at Baughman's Lookout."
 (The News-Review)

-1953: A new lookout was erected at a new location.
-The 50-foot tower was located at a site that covered the area once served by the Landers lookout, which was destroyed in the 1951 Hubbard Creek fire.
+1953: A new lookout erected at a new location.
+The 50-foot tower located at a site that covered the area once served by the Landers lookout, which was destroyed in the 1951 Hubbard Creek fire.
+The old tower removed.

 June 18, 1953: "Working at the new Baughman Lookout this summer are Anita Adams and her mother, Mrs. Adams, who arrived Wednesday from National City, Calif.
 They went to the lookout Saturday."
 (The News-Review)